 Let every math-loving family delight!
-The mathematicians behind the Art of Problem Solving are in the process of developing an elementary math curriculum.
-And, boy, are they on to something good!
+The mathematicians behind the Art of Problem Solving have developed an elementary math curriculum.
+And, boy, will you love it!

-First, Beast Academy is primarily taught through a bright, colorful, comic-book style Guide Book.
+Beast Academy teaches through a bright, colorful, comic-book style Guide Book.
 And being a comic book about math, it’s full of smarty-pants type humor.
 Even though you’ll be giggling, the math is no laughing matter.
-You get thoughtful dialogue that really delivers age-appropriate instruction in advanced math topics.
+You get thoughtful dialogue that really delivers age-appropriate instruction on advanced math topics.

 On the surface, the topics look like a typical elementary math progression using a mastery approach, but don’t be fooled.
+Beast Academy moves beyond plug-and-chug and teaches the concepts behind the math.
 The Practice workbooks are full of thoughtful and well developed problems and puzzles that reinforce the lessons from the comic book Guide.
+They also include comprehensive, step-by-step solutions for each problem.

 The biggest drawback about Beast Academy is going to be the price.
-Each set of books costs less than $30 – but, remember, you need to buy 4 sets in order to complete the entire year.
+If you opt for the print version, you will need to buy both the Guide Books and the student Practice Books for each level.
+Each set of books costs around $30 – but, remember, you need to buy 4 sets in order to complete the entire year.
+The online platform offers a reasonable monthly fee, but that will add up to over $100 by the end of each academic year.

 Interested?
 Download and print the placement test to see what level your child may be ready for.